 Report your gain (loss) from each sale, exchange, or disposition of any kind of intangible property and any real or tangible property.
 Report your share of the gains (losses) from a partnership or PAS corporation in which you are a member.
-Report your total net gains (losses) on PASchedule D.
+Report your total net gains (losses) on PA Schedule D.

-IMPORTANT: PA law does not distinguish between long-term and short-term gains (losses) or have provisions relating to casualty losses, sales to related parties,
+IMPORTANT: PA law does not distinguish between long-term and short-term gains (losses) or have provisions relating to casualty losses, sales to related parties, and nonrecognition of gains (losses) under IRC Section 1031 (like-kind exchanges).
+PA law does not allow the installment sale method of reporting for the sale of intangible property, such as stock.

 You may offset your own net gains against your own losses in determining this line.
-If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS, AND LOSSES ON LINES 4, 5, AND 6 beginning on page 15.
+If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS, AND LOSSES ON LINES 4, 5, AND 6 beginning on Page 15.
 If you realize an overall net loss, fill in the oval next to Line 5 on your PA-40.